jtheisen/sqlizer/readme.md

     UNION
     SELECT o.LastModifiedBy FROM orders o

-Entity Framework doesn't actually seem to translate into CTEs but puts in multiple copies of the same query.
+Entity Framework doesn't actually seem to translate into CTEs but puts in multiple copies of the same query.q

 I think it really should use CTEs, because it makes the resulting SQL more readable.

-## CROSS APPLYs: Cleaning up annoying join restriction in SQL
+## CROSS APPLYs: Cleaning up annoying join restrictions in SQL

 On writing this experiment I've learned that there is at least one more abtraction that one really wants to have.
 Consider this LINQ query:

     from o in Orders
     from i in (from i2 in Invoices where i2.OrderNo == o.OrderNo select i2).Take(1)
     select new { o, i }

 A second from is normally simply a cross join, but in this case the subquery from depends itself on `o`, the "alias" of the first join factor.

 That's not possible in SQL: Joined subqueries can't reference aliases of sibling joins - that's why there is the separate on-clause where you *are* allowed to reference the aliases of all join factors.
 This is a somewhat arbitrary restricting that is motivated by the fact that in general such an arbitrary dependencies would force a join order.

 Sometimes, however, they are necessary and a forced the join order is acceptable.
 Above LINQ query gets translated to this in Sql Server:

     SELECT
         ...